Contact Tracing and Surveillance

 - Individuals who have not had direct contact with a person who is COVID-19 positive.

-- Individuals who were more than six feet away and anyone who was wearing a face covering.
+- Individuals who were more than six feet away.

 UWF COVID-19 contact trackers conduct and assist in identifying potential 1:1 contacts with other students and/or employees.
 General public contacts are identified and traced by the DOH.
 1:1 contact information is submitted to the FDOH Senior Community Health Nurse—epidemiology or the FDOH Community Health Nurse as soon as possible.